Your cart

-A lab grown diamond is a real diamond.
-Not a diamond "alternative."
-Not an imitation.
-Not a clever marketing term for something lesser.
-A diamond — grown inside a laboratory rather than pulled from the earth, but chemically, physically, and optically identical to anything you'd find in a mined stone.
+A lab grown diamond is a real diamond — not an alternative, not an imitation, and not a marketing term for something lesser.
+It is a diamond grown inside a laboratory rather than pulled from the earth, but chemically, physically, and optically identical to any mined stone in existence.

 The Simple Definition